ACBlainey/Concord/10_MVP_&_Modules/README.md

 The intention is simple:

 > **Take useful ideas out of the larger Concord and give them an opportunity to prove themselves independently.**

+## Modules ##

+Triadic Decision Making.md
+A proposed decision-making system using three independent decision-makers to reduce individual bias and single-point failure, with majority decisions, explicit abstention, dissent preservation, escalation and review.